-Business owners considering, or already conducting, manufacturing services in China may often wonder if it’s even possible these days to get uninterrupted product supply from China manufacturers.
+Business owners considering, or already conducting, manufacturing services in China often wonder one thing.
+They wonder if it’s possible these days to have uninterrupted product supply from China manufacturers.

-The genuine concern lies in the fact that Chinese festivals and holidays can create problems for companies that rely on an uninterrupted supply from these manufacturers.
+The fact is, Chinese festivals and holidays can create problems for companies.
+This is especially true when companies rely on uninterrupted supply from China manufacturers.

 China’s Mid-Autumn Festival Can Impact Your Orders